dylanesque/Cheatsheets/css.md

 - We need to do two things to make sure one sibling is absolutely positioned over another:

-1. Make sure that element's postion isn't `static`
+1. Make sure that element's position isn't `static`
 2. Give that element a larger z-index than that of it's sibling.

 - Deliberate positioning of siblings is the first technique to consider when stacking elements to forgo the need for `z-index`, AND maintain the DOM order.

-- The [`isolaton`](https://developer.mozilla.org/en-US/docs/Web/CSS/isolation) property creates a new stacking context: this is a compelling technique for when you need more complicated stacking logic than the above technique can provide, also precluding the need for z-index.
+- The [`isolation`](https://developer.mozilla.org/en-US/docs/Web/CSS/isolation) property creates a new stacking context: this is a compelling technique for when you need more complicated stacking logic than the above technique can provide, also precluding the need for z-index.

 - Stacking Context is how we determine precisely which elements can be elevated over another element.
 Some ways we can create a new stacking context:
   - Setting opacity to less than 1